UKRAINE CRISIS BRIEFING

 - ECONOMIC IMPACT -

-Since Russia launched a full-scale military invasion of Ukraine on 24 February, data from the United Nations Refugee Agency indicates that around eight million people have crossed the Ukrainian border as of 28 June
+Since Russia launched a full-scale military invasion of Ukraine on 24 February, data from the United Nations Refugee Agency indicates that eight million refugees from Ukraine have been recorded across Europe.

-GlobalData forecasts that the world economy will grow at a slower pace of 3.3% in 2022, following a 5.9% growth in 2021.
-The global inflation rate is projected to rise to 7% in 2022 from 3.5% in the previous year due to supply chain disruption
+GlobalData forecasts that the world economy will grow at a slower pace of 1.9% in 2023, following a 3.1% growth in 2022.
+Global inflation is projected to ease to 5% in 2023 from 8.4% in the previous year.

 - SECTOR IMPACT: TRAVEL AND TOURISM -